-- 1) Second and third party liability coverage is extended to "road cycling" training activities as prescribed by a coach regardless of the type of bike used in that activity. - 2) Full coverage under the Policy does not extend to off the road "mountain biking" training activities, regardless of the type of bike used in the activity.
-Only third party liability coverage applies.
-This means that there is insurance coverage if the athlete runs into and is sued by a hiker on the trail (third party coverage).
-There is no coverage when the athlete gets injured and sues the coach for negligence in suggesting that the athlete train on that trail (second party coverage). - 3) Recreational cycling (road bikes only) of athletes/members, is covered when done as a supervised training activity in group. - 4) In no case does the Policy cover "competitive biking" (any type of bike) for events or time trials. - i.
+- a) Second and third party liability coverage is extended to "road cycling" training activities as prescribed by a coach regardless of the type of bike used in that activity. - b) Coverage under the Policy is extended to supervised training activities, regardless of the type of bike used in the activity. - c) Recreational cycling (road bikes only) of athletes/members, is covered when done as a supervised training activity in groups. - d) In no case does the Policy cover "competitive biking" (any type of bike) for events or time trials. - i.
 Back Country Skiing and Overnight Camping.
-The coverage provided by the Policy in these general areas is as follows:

-- 1) Out of Town Tours (Including Overnight Camping).
+The coverage provided by the Policy in these general areas is as follows: - 1) Out of Town Tours (Including Overnight Camping).
 Club-approved and organized ski excursions that go "out of town" and/or beyond a tracked trail system, including overnight camping, fall into this category.
 Such excursions are considered to be a regular club activity and are covered by the Policy.
 These activities should be listed and submitted each year to the CCBC Office on the club calendar that is sent in with club registration.
 Section 2.4 of this manual explains the safety considerations that apply.
 Notably, these types of touring activities require a club approved and designated leader with suitable qualifications. - 2) Mountain Touring (Including Overnight Camping).
 These activities are also covered by the Policy, but are considered to be special activities because of the increased risk.
 They require additional precautions in order to meet the Insurer's standards.
+Suitably qualified tour leaders must be identified and approved.
 If there is any risk of avalanche at all, or any other risk that could be considered greater than normal, the trip must not only have club approval but also suitably qualified leadership certified by a recognized Canadian agency specializing in back-country skiing.
-In all cases, the activity must be properly identified and registered with the CCBC Office on Form #7.
+In all cases, the activity must be properly identified and registered with the CCBC Office on Form #2.
 To err on the side of caution, special approval should be sought from the Insurer if there are any doubts about risk or the qualifications of the tour leader. - 3) High Risk Activities e.g. Mountain Climbing.
 These activities are not covered by the Policy. - j.
 Snowshoeing activities.
-These activities are covered by the Policy. - k.
+These activities are covered by the Policy provided they are part of the club's normal activities. - k.
 Nordic walking or Nordic hiking activities.
-These activities are covered by the Policy. - Activities/procedures listed above in this manual are included in the insurance program.
+These activities are covered by the Policy provided they are part of the club's normal activities. - 1.
+Activities/procedures listed above in this manual are included in the insurance program.
 Other or new activities may be covered but check with the CCBC office prior to assuming these are covered.